Receiving pension from abroad

 When working abroad, one generally falls within the social security sphere of the country of employment and the social insurance contributions are paid to that country.
 Benefits and pensions are also determined in accordance with the legislation valid in the country of employment.
 This rule is generally observed regardless of the home country or nationality of the employer, employee or self-employed person.
 Thus, the pension usually accrues to the pension system of the country in which the work is carried out in accordance with the regulations of the country in question, and it is not possible to transfer the pension accrual from one country to another (except for those employed by an EU authority).

-If an employee is posted temporarily to an EU or EEA country, Switzerland or other country with which Finland has a social security agreement, that employee still falls within the sphere of Finland’s social security scheme and will continue to accrue pension in Finland.
+If an employee is posted temporarily to an EU or EEA country, Great Britain, Switzerland or other country with which Finland has a social security agreement, that employee still falls within the sphere of Finland’s social security scheme and will continue to accrue pension in Finland.
 In this case, the employee must have an A1 certificate for posted workers, which shall be applied for from the Finnish Centre for Pensions.
 If the country to which the employee is posted is a non-agreement country, the pension will accrue in Finland, but it may be necessary to pay pension insurance contributions also to the country in which the work is carried out.

 More information about pension accrual and work done abroad is available from the website of the Finnish Centre for Pensions.